Soro82/fantasy-football-quiz/README.md

 ## Testing

-* I tested the website using Chrome, Firefox and Microsoft Edge.
+* I tested the quiz using Chrome, Firefox and Microsoft Edge.
 * I confirmed that the website is responsive and fully functional using Chrome devtools and https://responsivedesignchecker.com/.
+* I tested the Welcome Area to see if the message informing the user that they have not entered a name appears when they click on the "Start" button without entering a name.
+* I tested the Welcome Area to see if the "Hard" button turns green when the user clicks on it and the "Easy" button turns blue and vice versa.

+### Bugs

+##### Fixed Bugs

+##### Unfixed Bugs

+* There are no unfixed bugs.

 ### Validator Testing